Post-Disaster Affected Area Segmentation with a Vision Transformer (ViT)-based EVAP Model using Sentinel-2 and Formosat-5 Imagery: Proposed Method

 To enable robust learning under weak supervision, we employ three different loss functions for training our segmentation models: (1) Binary Cross Entropy (BCE), (2) BCE-Dice Loss, and (3) BCE-IoU Loss.
 The third loss adopts a two-stage training approach, where the model is first trained to convergence with BCE loss, and then further fine-tuned using the IoU loss.

-\textbf{Binary Cross Entropy (BCE):}
+\textbf{(1) Binary Cross Entropy (BCE):}

-\textbf{BCE-Dice Loss:}
+\textbf{(2) BCE-Dice Loss:}

-\textbf{BCE-IoU Loss (Two-Stage):}
+\textbf{(3) BCE-IoU Loss (Two-Stage):}

-For BCE-IoU (two-stage Approach), we first optimize the model using the BCE loss until convergence (i.e., until the validation loss plateaus for epochs), after which the training is continued using the IoU loss for further refinement.
+For BCE-IoU (two-stage Approach), we first optimize the model using the BCE loss until convergence (i.e., until the validation loss plateaus for epochs), after which the training continues using the IoU loss for further refinement.

 Here, $N$ denotes the total number of pixels, $x_i$ is the predicted value for the $i$-th pixel, and $y_i$ is the corresponding ground-truth label (0 or 1).
 This multi-loss framework ensures that the models not only achieve accurate pixel-wise classification but also better capture the spatial structure of disaster-affected areas.